diiiefiend/notetaker/README.md

 Done from an egghead tutorial by Tyler McGinnis.

-npm init, npm install, npm run start should do the trick
+npm init, npm install, npm run build should do the trick